Garrett Ace 250 Review

 Fourth Bell Tone: In addition to the three basic audio beeps that sound when the Ace 250 is moved over targets; the Garrett Ace 250 Metal Detector has a fourth

 bell tone that allows coin shooters collect coins.
 And while this may not be useful if you’re relic hunting; coin shooters will welcome hearing that additional confirmation.
+It is important to add this comes with volume control.

 Target ID: A very useful visual guide on how far down what you’re detecting is beneath you.
 As you can see from looking at the LCD screen above, there is a bar that shows the sensitivity, the more full the bar gets the closer/more detection there is.